 The music within benefits from similarly excellent presentation, with clean, well-spaced notation, judicious fingering suggestions throughout, and the composer’s footnotes explaining something of the background of each piece.

-With their adoption into the EVC Music family, recordings of all the pieces are now available on Elena’s website for your immediate listening, so that you can preview the music before buying.
+With their adoption into the EVC Music family, recordings of all the pieces are now available on Cobb’s website for your immediate listening, so that you can preview the music before buying.

 Sound Sketches 1